Thor Launch Systems

 Larry had a distinguished 25 year Air Force career, including leading deployment of the GPS constellation, the program that received the 1992 Collier Trophy, and he personally received the Hays Award.
 Air Force leadership positions included Director of Classified Space programs, Program Director for GPS, and Commander of AEDC.
 After the Air Force, he was a vice-president at Jacobs Technology, then President of Eagle Engineering.
 He has a BS and Masters in Engineering from Texas A&M and attended the Defense Systems Management College and National War College.

-We are currently finalizing project scoping and team-building, mobilizing to deliver a commercial launch facility by 2020.
+We are currently finalizing project scoping and team-building, mobilizing to deliver a commercial launch facility in the early 2020s.

 Compared to existing technologies, Thor would represent a dramatic step change in launch frequency and cost per launch of payloads to LEO and GEO